opea-project/GenAIInfra/authN-authZ/auth-apisix/README.md

 ## Starting and Configuring Keycloak

-In this stage, we run keycloak, setup a realm with OIDC based authentication.
+In this stage we run keycloak and setup a realm with OIDC based authentication.
 For demonstration, we will add a realm called `apisix` and add a user called `mary` with password.
 In the authentication step, only the user from `apisix` realm can access the chatQnA pipeline.

 ### Step 1: Prerequisite.